PacktPublishing/Hands-on-Microservices-with-Go/section-4/video-1/readme.md

 ```

-**Warning:** Self signed certificates are usefull for testing they should never be used in production.
+**Warning:** Self signed certificates are useful for testing they should never be used in production.
 Use a CA signed certificate on production applications.

 ## Learn More